primadi/lokstra/docs_from_source/app.md

 - **App** = Router + Listener + Address + Lifecycle.
 - **Factories** (registered in the **Registration Context**) create listeners & router engines by name.
 - **BuildRouter** resolves names and shares the engine when merging apps.
-- Use **StartAndWaitForShutdown** for graceful exits on SIGINT/SIGTERM.
+- Use **StartWithGracefulShutdown** for graceful exits on SIGINT/SIGTERM.